tue-5AUA0/tue-5aua0.github.io/README.md

-# tue5aua0.github.io
-Course materials for Advanced Sensing using Deep Learning
+# (5AUA0) Advanced Sensing using Deep Learning at TU/e

+Course materials and tutorials.

+## Tutorials